 Discussion of recovery timeframes, symptoms or sensations associated with your injury, referring to medical advice, work related reports and your individual history

 When appropriate, discussion of alternative work roles or career change.
-Any related skills needed in a new workplace will be discussed.
+Any associated skills needed in a new workplace will be discussed.

 Occupational health osteopaths provide a range of injury management approaches to assist rehabilitation.
-Manual therapy may be provided, if appropriate to assist your recovery.
+Manual therapy may be provided, if appropriate to facilitate your recovery.

 Instruction in strategies to safely manage activities, gradually resume pre-injury tasks or improve work related functional skills may be provided.

 Exercises may be prescribed to improve your conditioning for work related tasks.

 Occupational health osteopaths also offer advice on return to work strategies suited to your circumstances, including on appropriate duties, environmental modifications, or on hours and tasks appropriate to your rate of recovery.
 It may assist you in managing further injury risks and adjusting your work practices to recover at work.